min2ha/ukwa-site/content/target/54159/index.en.md

   "subject": "Brexit"
 }

-# Institute for Public Policy Research (IPPR): Striking the Right Deal: UK-EU Migration and the Brexit Negotiations

 It is in the nation’s interest for the government to seek a new agreement on UK–EU migration as part of the forthcoming Brexit negotiations.
 IPPR tests the options against its progressive settlement criteria, and proposes a negotiating strategy for the government as discussions begin.